trdavidt/cse-151b-competition/README.md

 # How to run our code for the best-performing model
 - Please run **[CSE 151B] Final Model [Thy]-final version.ipynb**.
 You'll just need to run it sequentially from top to bottom.
 The predictions will be outputed as a csv file (pred.csv).
+- The other files show our EDA, feature engineering steps, and some other experiments.